sidtaytho/sidtaytho/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Industrial-Organizational Psychology
+  - course: Ph.D. in Industrial-Organizational Psychology
     institution: Louisiana Tech University
     year: 2022 (tentative)
   - course: B.S. in Psychology